shleen/aides-memoire/FSD.md

 # Software Development Methodologies
 There is a demand for increasingly complex systems in the IT industry.
 These systems are very nearly impossible to build without a solid plan.
 Since it doesn't make sense to devise a project-specific plan from scratch for each project, we have methodologies!

-These methodologies, if charted on a spectrum, reveals a range from **predictive, plan-driven** schemes like the Waterfall methodology, to **adaptive, change-driven** schemes like the Agile methodology.
+These methodologies, when charted on a spectrum, reveals a range from **predictive, plan-driven** schemes like the Waterfall methodology, to **adaptive, change-driven** schemes like the Agile methodology.

 ## The Waterfall Methodology
-Loosely analogous to construction & manufacturing workflows, in the sense that the waterfall methodology is highly **sequential**, where it's policy of no backtracking is perhaps its most distinctive characteristic.

-Projects developed with this methodology typically share several characteristics.
+The Waterfall methodology is loosely analogous to manufacturing workflows.
+This is in the sense that it's highly **sequential**, where it's policy of no backtracking is perhaps its most distinctive characteristic.
+Projects developed with this methodology therefore share several key characteristics.

 1. (very) **specific & stable project requirements**.
 It's pretty self-explanatory why.

 1. **A need for documentation**.
-The waterfall methodology's sequential design provides the necessary structure & resources to document the project.
+This is made possible by the structure of waterfall methodology's sequential design.

 1. **Strict timeline**.
-Product owners can know how much to expect from their product in their specified amount of time because all the planning for the project happens beforehand.
+Product Owners (POs) can get decent estimates- the waterfall methodology is plan-driven, after all.

-1. (sometimes) **uninvolved product owner**.
-The product owner's involvement is only really required in the project requirements specification part of the process.
-Product owners that don't want to or cannot get involved with the development of their product would therefore opt for this methodology.
+1. **Uninvolved PO**.
+The PO's involvement is only needed for project requirements specification.
+POs that don't want to or cannot get involved with the development of their product would therefore opt for this methodology.

-1. (relatively) **low importance of speed**.
+1. (relatively) **low importance for speed**.
 Waterfall is a meticulous process.

 So maybe you have a project you want to embark on.
-But, you've hit a dilemma- which development methodology?! 😧 Well, here are some advantages & disadvantages of the waterfall methodology.
+But, which software development methodology?! 😧 Here are some advantages & disadvantages of the waterfall methodology.
 Maybe they'll help.

 #### Advantages
-- Future improvements to the program can be made easily, thanks to the methodology's heavy emphasis on meticulous documentation.
+- The methodology's emphasis on meticulous documentation means **future improvements can be made easily**.

-- The product owner gets what they asked for, & they know it.
+- The PO **gets what they asked for**.
 Details like size, cost, & timeline are always well-defined.

-- Low dependence on development team.
+- **Low dependence on development team**.
 This goes back to waterfall's thing for documentation.
-Another developer can pick up from where one left off easily.
+Another developer can easily pick up from where one left off.

 #### Disadvantages
-- Don't even dream of returning to a previous stage!
+- **No backtracking**!

-- Better not dream of changing the project's requirements, either!
+- **No changing of requirements**, either!

-- You could say that everything hinges on the project's initial requirements.
+- **Everything hinges on the project's initial requirements**.
 It's do or die.

-- Testing only happens at the end of the process 😕 & we all know how errors can cascade.
+- **Late-stage Testing**.
+We all know how errors can cascade. 😕

 ## The Agile Methodology
 In stark contrast to the waterfall methodology, the agile methodology makes use of an incremental approach.

-A project typically begins with a simple set of requirements that are formed on the basis of knowing that requirements can be changed whenever.
+A project typically begins with a simple set of requirements that are formed with the knowledge that they can be changed.
 The project is developed in small modules, where testing & deployment happen regularly.

-Of course you'll need a set of advantages & disadvantages, to compare with those of the waterfall methodology.
+The same way that waterfall projects share a set of key characteristics, agile projects share several hallmarks.

+1. **Rapid production is important**.
+Agile is great at producing a market-ready product quickly.

+1. PO wants **flexibility** or the project's nature means requirements are susceptible to change mid-development.

+1. There is **no strict picture of the final product**.
+Agile's incremental approach rocks here.

+1. **Motivated & skilled developers**.

 #### Advantages
-- Changes to the project requirements are not only tolerated, but rather, are expected.
+- **Changing requirements are expected**.

-- The systems that are built are up-to-date with current technologies.
+- The resulting systems are **up-to-date**.

-- The product owner is able to give feedback in short, regular intervals, so as to ensure that the development process will produce the product they envisioned.
+- **The development process produces the envisioned product** because the PO is expected to give regular feedback.

-- Regular testing means bugs are found & fixed early on!
+- Regular testing == **bugs are found & fixed early on**!

-- Builds systems that, characteristically, can be deployed whenever.
-These projects are, therefore, more likely to make good on the product's launch date.
+- Builds systems that **can be deployed whenever**.
+These projects are thus more likely to make good on the intended launch date.

 #### Disadvantages
 - An incompetent project manager can lead to a late & over budget product.

-- There is a (significant) chance for the final product to be completely different than what was intended at the beginning of the project.
+- The **final product could be completely different than what was initially intended**.

-With these points in mind, there are then of course a set of common features in projects suited to the Agile methodology.

-1. **Rapid production is important**.
-Agile is really good for producing a market-ready product quickly.

-1. Product owner wants **flexibility** or the project's nature requires for the requirements to be able to change during the development process.

-1. When there is **no strict picture of the final product**.
-This is where agile's incremental approach rocks.

-1. **Motivated & skilled developers**.

 ### The Agile Manifesto
 The baseline of The Agile Methodology.
 Consists of 4 values & 12 principles.

 #### The 4 Values of Agile
-- Individuals & Interactions **>** Processes & Tools
+- **Individuals & Interactions** (over Processes & Tools)
-- Working software **>** Comprehensive documentation
+- **Working Software** (over Comprehensive Documentation)
-- Customer Collaboration **>** Contract Negotiation
+- **Customer Collaboration** (over Contract Negotiation)
-- Change-driven **>** Plan-driven
+- **Change-driven** (over Plan-driven)

 #### The 12 Guiding Principles of Agile
 1. The Priority- **Customer Satisfaction**.
 This is accomplished with early & continuous delivery of software.

-1. Changing requirements should be **welcomed**.
+1. **Welcome** changing requirements.

 1. Software should be **delivered frequently**.
 This opens up a continuous flow of user/ client feedback.

-1. There should be **daily collaboration** between the product owner & the development team.
-This looks like frequent demos & opportunities to fine tune the project requirements.
+1. There should be **daily collaboration** between the PO & the dev team.
+This means frequent demos!

 1. Build a team of **competent & motivated** developers; provide them with support & trust them to get the job done.

-1. Nothing beats **face-to-face conversation**.
+1. Nothing beats **F2F conversation**.

 1. Progress is measured by **working software**.

 1. **Sustainable development**!
-Agile development teams should be able to maintain their pace indefinitely.
+Agile teams should be able to maintain their pace indefinitely.

-1. Applaud **technical excellence & good design**.
+1. Applaud **technical excellence** & **good design**.

-1. The goal is to **do the least amount of work possible**.
+1. Aim to **do as little work as possible**.

 1. Give the team **autonomy**.
-Self-organisation beats all other types of organisation.
+Self-organisation wins the battle.

-1. **Frequent retrospectives** work amazingly to help the team increase their productivity.
+1. **Frequent retrospectives** manifest as productivity boosts!

----

-In this module, we will look mainly at the Scrum framework of the Agile methodology.

 ## Agile Framework- Scrum
-Lightweight!
-Is built on **sprints** & maintains light overhead by maximising the time spent doing work.
+In this module, we study Scrum- an Agile framework.
+Scrum is .. lightweight!
+It's made of **sprints** & maintains light overhead by maximising the time spent doing work.
 Good for complex projects, as it'll break it down into smaller, more manageable blocks.

 ### A Sprint
 The building blocks of the Scrum framework.
 Are typically short blocks that span 2 or 4 weeks.
 Its stages-

 #### Sprint Planning
-Duration: 2 hrs / sprint week. i.e. a 4 week sprint will have a 8 hr sprint planning meeting.
-In a sprint planning meeting, there are 2 goals to meet-
+2 hrs / sprint week. i.e. a 4 week sprint will have a 8 hr sprint planning meeting (SPM).
+An SPM has 2 goals-

-1. **Product Backlog Review**- (conducted with the product owner) To go over & ensure that the product backlog remains aligned with the product owner's vision of the final product.
-The team looks at the stories' content, size & their priorities.
+1. **Product Backlog Review**- (conducted with the PO) To ensure the product backlog remains aligned with the PO's vision of the product.
+The team looks at & re-evaluates the stories' content, size & their priorities.

-1. **Sprint Backlog**- Deciding on what is to be built during the coming sprint.
+1. **Sprint Backlog**- Decide the tasks to be completed in the coming sprint.

-Basically, the sprint planning meeting (SPM) ensures that the team is ready to jump right into the next sprint.
+Basically, the SPM ensures that the team is ready to jump right into the next sprint.

 #### Daily stand-ups
 ~15 minutes, every day.
 The goal: update the team.
-During the meeting, each member answers 3 questions-
+During the meeting, everyone answers 3 questions-

-1. What have you accomplished since the last stand-up (i.e. yesterday)?
+1. What have you accomplished since the last stand-up?
-1. What are you planning on accomplishing between now & the next stand-up (i.e. tomorrow)?
+1. What are you planning on accomplishing by the next stand-up?
 1. Any issues?

-Note: the product owner's presence is optional for these meetings!
+Note: the PO's presence is optional for these meetings!

 #### Sprint Review
-Time boxed to 4 hrs/ 4 week sprint.

-The team showcases everything they've accomplished in the last sprint to the entire dev team + the product owner.
-This serves as a way to update the entire team on the progress of the project (esp. relevant for large projects) & the product owner gives  feedback regarding the direction of the project & communicates that to the team.
+4 hrs/ 4 week sprint.
+A product-oriented meeting where the team showcases their accomplishments of the last sprint to the entire team + the PO.
+This serves as a way to update everyone on the project's progress (esp. relevant for larger projects) & the PO gives  feedback regarding the direction of the project & communicates that to the team.

 Note: the showcase is a *fun* thing.
-Meaning- snacks & light-heartedness all around!
+Meaning- snacks & light-heartedness!

 The team also looks back on the last sprint, to draw their progress charts, raise any issues (tech-wise) & provide constructive feedback all around.

 #### Sprint Retrospective
-The team looks towards themselves & tries to find areas where they can improve.
-The duration for this stage sees significant variation.
-The final decision is made with consideration for the project, & what's best for it.
-Scrum as a framework recommends a 3-hour maximum for a 4-week sprint.
+A team-oriented meeting where the team looks at the team dynamic & tries to find areas for improvement.
+The duration for this stage varies wildly, depending on the project & what's best for it.
+Scrum as a framework recommends a 3-hour maximum retrospective for a 4-week sprint.
 However, some teams implement a version as short as 10-15 minutes, where the sprint retrospective meeting becomes more of a huddled discussion.

 Like mentioned above, sprint retrospectives' objectives remain the same, no matter the duration.
-Here are some of the key topics that typical sprint retrospective meetings revolve around.
+Here are the key topics that  retrospectives revolve around.

 - What worked well?
 - What can be improved?
 - What are some goals that the team wants to achieve in the next sprint?

 Do note that for this last point, it isn't simply a case of identifying big-picture goals.
-Individual team members are expected to make actionable commitments towards these goals.
-For example, it isn't sufficient for the team to aim to "have better time management" in the next sprint.
-Team members should also come forward with commitments like "update my to-do list twice a day & review my tasks' priorities simultaneously".
+Individual team members are expected to make actionable commitments.
+For example, **have better time management** in the next sprint?
+No bueno.
+Team members should come forward with commitments like **update my to-do list & review my tasks' priorities twice a day**.

-#### Sprint Review vs Sprint Retrospective
-Sprint reviews are product-oriented, to gather feedback on what has been built in the past print.
-Whereas sprint retrospectives are team-oriented, with the goal of improving the team's productivity.

 ### Benefits
 - ⬆️ quality of deliverables